Are you looking for your next career move?

-If you can’t find an internet presence, the company might not exist.
+If you can’t find any website or social media presence, the company might not exist.
 It would be best if you also were on the lookout for a copycat URL — using “.co” where the actual website has “.com,” for example — and any other spelling irregularities that could point to a scam.

 4. The opportunity has been up for a long time on job posting sites

 Frequently reposted jobs are also a major red flag.
-It shows that the organization is unable to retain its employees for some reason.
+It shows that the organisation cannot retain its employees for some reason.
 Be cautious with such positions.
 Employees leave their jobs for a reason, and most of the time, it’s usually a bad boss or poor working conditions.

 It sounds counter-intuitive, but if a posting talks about flexibility a lot, it might be a sign that work-life balance is non-existent.
-It could be an indicator that nights and weekends and 60 hour weeks are the norms, and you might be required to work during certain situations you would prefer not to.
-I’ve heard of individuals having to step away from a death bed to join conference calls.
+It could indicate that nights, weekends, and 60-hour weeks are the norms, and you may be required to work during certain situations you prefer not to.
+Individuals are stepping away from a deathbed to join conference calls.